virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 ![validation-min](/img/autoclustering-min-count.png)

 In case `minCount` is equal to `maxCount` parameter the scaling is inaccessible for the layer.
+The setting is stored in *nodeGroup* settings and can be overridden via API.

 <!-- RegionFiltering section -->
 ### Regions Filtering